-I am a PhD student in Robotics at Carnegie Mellon University, where I am a member of the Auton Lab advised by Artur Dubrawski.
+I am a PhD student at Carnegie Mellon University, where I am a member of the Auton Lab advised by Artur Dubrawski.
 I am interested in the technical and theoretical aspects of how we engage domain experts in building and training machine learning models.
 In my current research projects I develop methods for data exploration (semi-supervised clustering) and label acquisition (active learning, interactive learning).
 In the past, I have also worked on algorithms, tools, and data analysis to help fight sex trafficking using deep web and dark web data.

 You can contact me at: boecking at -nospam- cmu.edu